elastic/elasticsearch-net-example/README.md

 And lastly, `PackageDependency` contains dependency information for a given package: the assembly name, version, and supported framework.

-Once we've included these new classes in our `Domain` project, the first thing we need to change is the type name and index name mappings on our connection settings to use the new `Package` type (instead of `FeedPackage`):
+Once we've included these new classes in our `NuSearch.Domain` project, the first thing we need to change is the type name and index name mappings on our connection settings to use the new `Package` type (instead of `FeedPackage`):

 ```csharp
 static NuSearchConfiguration()